Unless you are living under a rock, you heard about the cup.

 Reason number 5: out there there is a cup just for you.

-I suggest to check the various options and considerate your age, volume of liquids, if you delivered or not…and then go for it.
+I suggest checking the various options and considerate your age, the volume of liquids, if you delivered or not, and then go for it.

 Reason number 6: it is comfortable.